wpswings/woo-one-click-upsell-funnel/README.md

 The Upsell offer redirection will be done only when the customer has purchased through the upsell supported gateways.

-=What are the payment methods that this plugin supports?=
+## What are the payment methods that this plugin supports?

 **Free Version**: Supports only Cash on Delivery.